 Joel believes that as members of our communities, we should never take more than we give.
 This mindset is the basis of Joel’s approach to architectural design and practice and his drive to improve our world and built environment.

 In his leadership role at Trivers, Joel consistently champions thoughtful, creative design solutions throughout every phase of the project.
-He has been pivotal in some of the firm’s most visible, complex projects including the Adam Aronson Fine Arts Center at Laumeier Sculpture Park, the Euclid mixed-use development in St. Louis’ Central West End, the Flance Early Learning Center, the Art & Design Building Expansion and Renovation at Southern Illinois University and the University of Pikeville Health Professions Education Building in Kentucky, all of which were recognized with design awards from the American Institute of Architects.
+He has been pivotal in some of the firm’s most visible, complex projects including the Gateway Arch Museum, Adam Aronson Fine Arts Center at Laumeier Sculpture Park, Woodward Lofts, the Art & Design Building Expansion and Renovation at Southern Illinois University and the University of Pikeville Health Professions Education Building in Kentucky, all of which were recognized with design awards from the American Institute of Architects.

-Joel is an advisor to the board of directors for St. Louis ArtWorks.
-He has also dedicated time as an instructor and a visiting critic at Washington University’s Sam Fox School of Architecture.
+Joel is an advisor to the board of directors for St. Louis ArtWorks, a board member at Citizens for Modern Transit on their TOD Committee and a member of AIA and IIDA.
+He has also dedicated time as a visiting critic at the University of Illinois, Southern Illinois University, and Washington University.

 Amy bases her leadership on the conviction that successful projects begin with building great relationships.